microsoftgraph/dataconnect-solutions/solutions/capacity-scenario/readme.md

 Template.
 1. Download and install Microsoft Power BI Desktop if you don’t have it installed already on your machine.
     - Link to download Download Microsoft Power BI Desktop from Official Microsoft Download Center. [here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)
 2. Download the pre-created Power BI security report that can generate insights from data that is produced using Synapse pipeline in azure storage locations.
-Link to download Power BI Report. [here]()
+The link to download the Power BI Report will be available here when the template becomes available.

 ![](Images/42.png)